 Essentially, there are costs that have to be paid solely as a virtue of owning the property, and they can often involve large sums of money – therefore, it is crucial to be careful and always consider how much will have to be paid each month.

 Next, the landlord must consider the amount of tax that will be subtracted from their income.
 While rental property taxes can be a little more complicated than your typical income taxes, they still need to be understood and taken care of.

 Although this article will not go into all the nitty-gritty of rental income tax, in short, it is important to know that rental income, as almost all other income, is taxed by the government.

-However, another important thing to keep in mind is that unlike most ordinary income, rental income provides a vast variety of deductibles which can be extrapolated from the income.
+However, another important thing to keep in mind is that, unlike most ordinary income, rental income provides a vast variety of deductibles that can be extrapolated from the income.
 These tax deductions include: